Patricia Benner, R.N., Ph.D. FAAN

 Summary and Conclusions

-Much can be gained in preparing student nurses to be more practice-ready by realistically teaching students to engage in clinical reasoning across time through changes in the patient’s clinical condition, and/or changes in the clinician’s understanding of that clinical condition integrated with intelligent responsible action on behalf and in collaboration with the patient (Benner, Hooper-Kyriakides, & Stannard.
+Much can be gained in preparing student nurses to be more practice-ready by realistically teaching students to engage in clinical reasoning across time through changes in the patient’s clinical condition, and/or changes in the clinician’s understanding of that clinical condition, integrated with intelligent responsible action on behalf and in collaboration with the patient (Benner, Hooper-Kyriakides, & Stannard.
 1999; 2010).
 We do students a disservice when we teach them to imagine that they are using the nursing process (a scientific or rational problem-solving process) rather than a science-using process of clinical reasoning (a form of practical reasoning).
 It is equally a problem to use an overly-simplified information processing model to represent or approximate clinical reasoning across changes in the patient’s clinical condition by conjuring up snapshot reasoning with the posing and testing of hypothesis so that students do not get a realistic rehearsal in the smaller incremental gains in clinical understanding across time in unfolding clinical situations.
-Students can benefit by producing and reading many accounts of expert situated thinking-in-action typical of non-emergency unfolding clinical situations and fast-paced clinical reasoning in emergency situations.
+Students can benefit by producing and reading many narrative accounts of expert situated thinking-in-action typical of non-emergency unfolding clinical situations as well as fast-paced clinical reasoning in emergency situations.
 Their situational awareness and their clinical reasoning across time can be enhanced by studying multiple clinical narratives of situated-thinking-in-action of actual clinical reasoning as engaged in by expert clinical nurses as exemplified in the book, Clinical Wisdom and Interventions in Acute and Critical Care: A Thinking-in-Action Approach (Benner, Hooper-Kyriakidis, & Stannard, 1999;2010).

-Central to human intelligence in a complex highly skilled practice, such as nursing, medicine, chess, or driving a car in demanding situations, is how situated thinking-in-action and human skilled know-how and embodied human intelligence work in real-world contexts.
-Fine-tuned performance of perceptual-motor skills that consider and recognize, based upon relevant experience, the salient (the most relevant, highest priority) demands of the situation, are essential for intelligent, proficient, expert, and mastery levels of performance.
+Central to human intelligence in a complex highly skilled practice, such as nursing, medicine, chess, or driving a car in demanding situations, is how situated thinking-in-action and human skilled know-how and embodied human intelligence work in concert in real-world contexts.
+Fine-tuned performance of perceptual-motor skills that consider and recognize, based upon relevant experience, the salient (the most relevant, highest priority) demands of the situation, are essential for intelligent, proficient, expert, and mastery levels of performance in the Dreyfus Model of Skill Acquisition.
 When the situation becomes puzzling, or understanding of the situation breaks down, as it often does in complex practices such as medicine, or nursing, the performer must have recourse to the best, most situation-relevant content associated with the standards and research related to best practices.
 A switch over to detached scientific reasoning, as a result of the loss of a good perceptual grasp of the most salient aspects of the particular clinical situation causes the loss of proficient and expert performance (Dreyfus & Dreyfus, 1986), and should be done only when the engaged agent can no longer understand/make sense of the situation.
 Without this perceptual grasp or changed perspective on the nature of the clinical situation and what went wrong (a best account), the clinician won’t be able to choose the best course of action or the most effective clinical interventions.

 Through experiential learning, clinicians gain expert skilled-know-how in recognizing the nature of whole clinical situations.
 For example, from witnessing many clinical cases of pulmonary emboli, the clinician can make an early call for chest x-rays, and lab tests to determine whether a pulmonary embolus is the cause for a patient’s respiratory distress.
 Other similar examples of perceptual skilled-know is the recognition of early sepsis; early recognition of hemorrhage and impending shock; especially during the compensatory physiological responses to hemorrhagic shock; recognition of changes in the stages of labor; recognition of an infant’s intolerance of patent ductus arteriosus, and many more examples of perceptual clinical grasp that lead to early warnings of changes in a patient’s clinical condition and the ability to rescue patients in acute distress (Benner, Hooper-Kyriakidis, Stannard, 1999; 2010).
 Expert clinicians can grasp the nature of patient changes, based on experiential learning from similar and contrasting past whole clinical cases.
 This experience-based understanding of real-world events turns out to be the best model of the world because it is context-related, more nuanced, and considers the sequence of events and timing in the situation along with the responsibilities of the clinician to the patient’s well-being.